sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 This helps search engines tailor displayed search results for its users.
 So, you increase the likelihood to get returning visitors, thus increasing engagement.

+## FAQ

+### Where can I find the Google News sitemap?

+When enabled, you can find your news sitemap at `/sitemap-news.xml`.
+For example: `https://example.com/sitemap-news.xml`.
+Please note that your site must be verified before using the sitemap.
+You can get started at the [Google News Publishing Center](https://news.google.com/publisher).

+### Where do I submit a Google News sitemap?

+You can submit your Google News sitemap via Google Search Console.
+For more information, please see Google's publisher documentation on the [Google News Sitemaps](https://support.google.com/news/publisher-center/answer/74288).
+Please note that your site must be approved for news publishing by Google.

+### Does Bing support the Google News sitemap?

+No. Please visit the [Bing News PubHub](https://pubhub.bing.com/) for more information.

 ## Developers

 ### Filters